AnthonyMastrean/anthonymastrean.github.com/source/reading-list/index.markdown

 **[Measuring and Managing Performance in Organizations](http://www.amazon.com/dp/0932633366)** Robert Austin

+> Finally, an evidence-based look at performance measurement and incentives.

 **[Godel, Escher, Bach](http://www.amazon.com/dp/0465026567)** Douglas Hofstadter

 > A confusing mix of mathematics, musical theory, and art wrapped in a fairy tale!